Reid G. Smith

 • 1989-1994 Vice President and Director, Schlumberger Laboratory for Computer Science.
 Austin, TX, USA.

 Started and managed Schlumberger's advanced software development center, with units in the United States and in France.
 Led the effort to improve software quality and software development productivity across the company.
 Initiated and carried out advanced development projects for new software products and services.
-Technologies included high-performance computing, artificial intelligence, and 3D visualization.
+Technologies included high-performance computing, artificial intelligence and 3D visualization.

 • 1987-1988 Director, Schlumberger Palo Alto Research.
 Palo Alto, CA, USA.